sizovs/sizovs.github.io/about.md

 {% assign age = year | minus: 1988 | minus: 0 %}
 {% endif %}

 My name is Eduards Sizovs /ɛdwərd sɪzov/.
 I am a professional software developer, trainer, speaker, and conference organizer.
-I am {{age}} years old.
+I grew in Latvia, then sold my property, and have been living a (digital) nomadic lifestyle since 2018, working remotely and changing countries every ~3 months.
+Currently, I am in Singapore.
 <figure>
 <img src="/images/about.jpg">
 <figcaption>It's me in 2019.</figcaption>
 </figure>

 I’ve been involved in software development for over 15 years as a developer, architect, engineering manager, CTO, advisor, and development coach.
-Today, **[through The Principal Dev masterclass](https://principal.dev)** I help developers become architects and engineering leaders and teach them how to deliver value sooner, improve teamwork, dev process, and hiring results.
+Today, through **[The Principal Dev masterclass](https://principal.dev)**, I help developers become architects and engineering leaders and teach them how to deliver value sooner, improve teamwork, dev process, and hiring.

-Before, I built from scratch and led for 7 years the most-waited software development conference in Europe, that featured the legends of software development such as **Robert Martin, Scott Hanselman, Kevlin Henney, Sandro Mancuso, J.B.
+Before, I built from scratch and led for 7 years one of the best software development conferences in Europe, that featured the legends of software development such as **Robert Martin, Scott Hanselman, Kevlin Henney, Sandro Mancuso, J.B.
 Rainsberger, Allen Holub, Venkat Subramaniam, Dave Farley.**

-I personally spoke at 103 events Worldwide, including conferences with 1000+ attendees.
+I personally spoke at 80+ events Worldwide, including conferences with 1000+ attendees.
 You can see me in action:

 <div class="videoWrapper">
 <iframe id="ytplayer" type="text/html" width="640" height="360"